rhkpy package

 Generate thumbnails for the sm4 files present in the current folder (usually the folder where the jupyter notebook is present).
 It

-is specified it generates the thumbnails in the path given.
+folderpathis specified it generates the thumbnails in the path given.
 All other files are ignored.
 Subfolders are ignored.
-The method usesqplot()
+The method usesqplot()to make the png images.- Parameters:

 folderpath (str, optional) – path to the folder containing the sm4 files, defaults to ‘./’